airtai/faststream/docs/docs/en/howto/kafka/rpc.md

         await self.subscriber.start()
 ```

-Now it can be used after application was started
+Now it can be used after the application has started:

 ```python linenums="1" hl_lines="9-10"
 from faststream import FastStream